ccollicutt/tanzu-build-service-sample-apps/README.md

 * nodejs
 * Python

+## The Value of Tanzu Build Service

+There is a lot of value in the Tanzu Build Service, but the easiest one to understand is that we don't have any Dockerfiles.

+I'll say it again: *No Dockerfiles!*

 ## Origins

 nodejs and go apps were originally from [Paketo samples](https://github.com/paketo-buildpacks/samples).

 ## Build Apps With Tanzu Build Service

+We assume that:

+* TBS has already been [installed and configured](https://docs.pivotal.io/build-service/1-1/installing.html)
+* The `kp` CLI is available and if you rn `kp clusterbuildler list` or similar that there will be objects available

 Set the registry location.
 Of course this assume TBS is all setup, secrets added, etc.